TheDomcio/WonderfulPolishLanguage/README.md

 ## History (Historia)

 ([Here](#historical-historyczne) on my list are YouTube channels about history)

+- [Przystanek Historia by Instytut Pamięci Narodowej (IPN)](https://przystanekhistoria.pl/pa2/biblioteka-cyfrowa/publikacje) - Digital library from which you can download many free publications about history (PDF format).
+[Here](https://przystanekhistoria.pl/pa2/tematy/english-content) on the website you can read articles in English.
+If you are interested in the history of Poland, you will surely find a lot of interesting materials on this website.

 - [Tytus.Edu.PL](https://tytus.edu.pl) - "Your guide to history".
 An interesting historical site containing a large number of articles describing various historical events.
 - [Histmag.org](https://histmag.org) - Another noteworthy Polish history portal.